gilmoreorless/presentation-roulette/README.md

 Try it out at https://gilmoreorless.github.io/presentation-roulette/

+Controls:

-Wheel spinning is initiated by clicking the big red button, or by pressing the <kbd>Space</kbd> or <kbd>Enter</kbd> keys.
+- Wheel spinning is initiated by clicking the big red button, or by pressing the <kbd>Space</kbd> or <kbd>Enter</kbd> keys.
-An extra “preview” mode (a slow, constant spin) can be activated by pressing the down arrow (or <kbd>b</kbd>, due to the specifics of my presentation remote control).
+- An extra “preview” mode (a slow, constant spin) can be activated by pressing the down arrow (or <kbd>b</kbd>, due to the specifics of my presentation remote control).
+- A treat added for the second SydCSS “Wheel of Talks” event in 2019: A cheesy ’80s-inspired intro animation (complete with theme tune) can be shown by clicking the relevant big red button, or by pressing the <kbd>i</kbd> or <kbd>PageDown</kbd> keys.
+- To reset the animations and topic selection, press the <kbd>r</kbd> or <kbd>PageUp</kbd> keys.

+## How it was built, and why

+All the details can be found in my blog post: [SydCSS Wheel of Talks](https://shoehornwithteeth.com/ramblings/2019/03/sydcss-wheel-of-talks/).

 ## Caveats / warnings